UPDATED FEB 21, 2020

 If you thought Mexican food couldn’t be vegan, think again.
 Gracias Madre in the Mission is the place for vegan Mexican food in SF.
 Who needs cheese when you have queso made from cashews on top of tempeh chorizo?
 If you want to add a little green to your meal, their dino kale salad is one of the best salads we’ve ever had.

 This Berkley spot is a vegan deli that makes all of their “meats” and “cheeses” in house.
-They've got you covered with Buffalo Bacon Ranch Fried Chicken to satisfy any late-night comfort food cravings.
-We also recommend checking out their signature #thisismyaddiction sandwich… one bite, and you'll see how fitting the name is.
+They've got you covered with Buffalo Bacon Ranch Fried Chicken and Steak Reuben to satisfy any late-night comfort food cravings.
 The deli recently moved across the street from their original location and got a major upgrade.
 Expect more takeout options, vegan ice cream, and more space to relax and enjoy your BLT.

 Ananda Fuara sums up everything about the San Francisco vegetarian food scene.
 This Civic Center mainstay was created by guru Sri Chinmoy and is anything but “that crunchy vegan place”.
-Just check out their Neatloaf Dinner if you need convincing.
+Just check out their Neatloaf Dinner or Wild Mushroom Benedict if you need convincing.

 You’ll find some of the most inspired vegan and gluten-free toasts, salads, and wraps at Nourish Cafe in the Richmond.
 You can also find us here post-yoga session (Yoga Tree is across the street!), snacking on their acai bowl, “lox” toast, or digging into their Nourish Bowl.

-Looking for a quick grab-and-go salad or wrap in the Marina or Hayes Valley?
-Head to Urban Remedy for a number of pre-made salads, wraps, and pressed juices to keep you on the healthy track even if you’re on the run.
+Looking for a quick grab-and-go salad or wrap?
+Head to one of Urban Remedy's multiple locations for a number of pre-made salads, wraps, and pressed juices to keep you on the healthy track even if you’re on the run.
 The vegan caesar (with cumin chickpea croutons) is our go-to order.
 Can’t make it in person?
 Urban Remedy delivers straight to your door, and their juices can be found in Whole Foods locations around the city.

 Just because you’ve gone meat- and dairy-free doesn’t mean you have to miss out on some of your favorites like chili, burgers, or burritos—Judahlicious successfully veganizes them all!
 This old-school spot is super SF — and if you’re out early, this Outer Sunset staple also serves up made-to-order vegan waffles, pancakes, and acai bowls before 2pm!